tytydraco/yessleep/out/The_Sisters_of_Perdition.md

 "I love you" she said, forked tongue moving about.

 I saw her again as I was falling asleep.
 This time her head her head was halfway up the bed.
 Her Needle like teeth glistened in the moonlight.

 "I love you" she said with an demonic ring.

 "I love you too granny" I said in a trance.

 The next day at breakfast I ate my bacon and asked.
 "Has anyone else seen Dora?
 She appeared to me last night too."
-I said in a trance.
+I said in a terrified trance.

 "She loved you so much" my mother chanted.
 "That's why only you can see her.
 She will get you soon."

 That night as I got ready for bed I looked in the mirror, Dora was right behind me this time.
 She put her hand on my shoulder.
+I had never been more terrified in my life.

 "Tonight is the night.
 I love you" She chanted like a demon.